 The Student Conduct Code shall be reviewed in its entirety not less than once every two (2) years, and more frequently upon the written recommendation of the Director of Student Rights and Responsibilities and with the approval of the Chancellor.
-The Chancellor shall appoint a committee consisting of one member of the student body, one member of the faculty, one member of the administration, and one member from the Office of the General Counsel.
+In instances where an emergency, such as a public health crisis, occurs, the Vice Chancellor of Student Affairs, or designee, shall amend the Adjudication of Alleged General Misconduct to ensure the safety and security of the University community.